ardvarknet/JS-BotNet/README.md

 # Instructions
-1. Download Repo and upload it to yourmcontrol server.
+1. Download Repo and upload it to your control server.
 2. Copy bot.js and figure out a way to display it on the webpage of your choosing.
 *Only do this with webistes you actually own*